Here is our list of the best Zoom icebreaker games.

 It seems simple, but a general check-in at the beginning of a meeting is a great way to bring participants together.
 Asking how team members are doing gives participants a chance to share small talk or air grievances.

-Here is a list of example check-in questions.
+And here is a list of starter This or That questions.

 4. Room Tour